 Subprime Mortgage Rates

 Many people want to know why there are so many requests for subprime home loans.
 In Canada, the federal government imposed a set of banking rules called the “B-20” mortgage rules.
 The B-20 rules essentially mean that federally regulated banks can only provide mortgages to people who qualify under the new rules.
 The B-20 rules cover income levels, credit scores and equity levels in a property.
-If the borrower does not meet all three conditions the lending bank may reject the borrower.
+If the borrower does not meet all three conditions, the lending bank may reject the borrower.

-Subprime Lending Companies
+Lending Companies

 In Ontario, the term “Subprime Lender” is used interchangeably with “Private Lender”.
-Most subprime lending companies are not required to follow the B-20 guidelines which restrict lending by federally regulated financial lenders.
+Most subprime lending companies are not required to follow the B-20 guidelines, which restrict lending by federally regulated financial lenders.
 This means that subprime lending companies can set their own lending criteria.
 Most subprime lending companies do not have a minimum credit score or a minimum income requirement, but they do have a minimum equity requirement for mortgages.

 Mortgage Brokers and Subprime Mortgage Lenders

 The best way to find a subprime mortgage lender is to arrange it with a mortgage broker.
 Our brokers specialize in subprime mortgages and have many lenders across Canada, especially in Ontario.
-Our brokers work to get borrowers the lowest interest rate for their mortgage.
+Our brokers work to get borrowers the lowest interest rate for their mortgages.
 We also advise borrowers on options such as annual and lump sum payments.

 The Subprime Mortgage Market in Canada